 EAPAC’s Forensic Auditors

-Enterprise Assurance PAC has a team of professionals who are experts in criminology and accounting.
-Our team is highly trained and skilled to follow money trail, keep track of balance sheets and point out inaccuracies in income or expenditures.
-Apart from that, our team has conducted forensic audits numerous times, making our staff knowledgeable and reliable in providing expert testimony during trial proceedings.
+Our team of professionals are experts in criminology and accounting.
+They are highly trained and skilled to follow any money trail, keep track of balance sheets and point out inaccuracies in income or expenditures.
+Moreover, our team has conducted forensic audits numerous times, making our staff knowledgeable and reliable in providing expert testimony during trial proceedings.

-We make sure to protect our clients’ businesses the way that we protect ours, and this is why we take time to listen to business owners about their business concerns.
-Our expert accountants do not only undertake the audit for the sake of preparing reports but to eventually figure out where the business is headed to.
+We protect our clients’ businesses the way that we protect ours.
+Our accountants do not only undertake the audit for the sake of preparing reports but to eventually figure out where the business is headed to.
 We treat each client as a business partner whose business interests must be protected at all times.